gabyx/Githooks/README.md

 it will automatically download and **verify** the binaries over the implemented API.
 Credentials will be collected over [`git credential`](https://git-scm.com/docs/cli/git-credential) to access the API. [@todo].

-The clone URL and branch will then be used for further updates.

 ### No Installation

 You can use this hook manager also without a global installation.
-For that you can clone this repository anywhere (e.g. `<repository>`) and build the executables with Go by running `githooks/scripts/build.sh`.
+For that you can clone this repository anywhere (e.g. `<repoPath>`) and build the executables with Go by running `githooks/scripts/build.sh`.
-You can then use the hooks by setting `core.hooksPath` (in any suitable Git config) to the checked in run-wrappers in `<repository>/hooks` like so:
+You can then use the hooks by setting `core.hooksPath` (in any suitable Git config) to the checked in run-wrappers in `<repoPath>/hooks` like so:

 ```shell
 git clone https://github.com/gabyx/githooks.git githooks